aic5/eth_blockchain_token/README.md

 ### 2. Get fake Ether for testing and development

 You can get fake Ether in different ways.
 The simplest is to by going to an Ether faucet (http://faucet.ropsten.be:3001/).
-Another alternatives are to contact other developers or setup your own miners.
+You can also contact other developers or setup your own miners to get fake Ether.

-For our needs getting 2 fake Ether from a faucet should be more than enough.
+The rest of the process can be completed with less than 2 fake Ether.

 ### 3. Copy the smart contract that will create the token

 3.1.
-Go to (...)
+Download the smart contract from this repository

 ### 4. Compile the smart contract using a online tool